Hobbajt/Weather_android/README.md

 <h2>Important information</h2>
 <ul>
 <li>Free API allows to load weather forecast for 5 days at most.
 To achieve scrollable effect there is additional 8 items with "Buy" title.
 In production version should be used prime or elite API package.</li>
 <li>Currently, city search validation allows to type only a-z and A-Z letters (without international signs and spaces), because it was the task requirement.
 This causes that some cities can't be searched (e.g. "Łódź" or "New York").
-In CityListVM class there is comment with additional regular expressions allowing to use international letters and spaces.</ul>
+In CityListVM class there is comment with additional regular expressions allowing to use international letters and spaces.
+<li>Free API allows to make up to 50 requests to the server per day.
+If you will receive message "Something went wrong." (and you have Internet connection), then replace API key in build.gradle file.
+You can use one of additional keys, that is in build.gradle (core module).
+If none of them works, create account on https://developer.accuweather.com and generate new one.</li></ul>

 <h2>Used technologies and libraries</h2>
 <ul>